uclahs-cds/package-moPepGen/docs/call-alt-translation.md

 ## Alternative translation

-Alternative translation is when a different peptide is generated from the same transcript without any change in the genetic code from the genome.
+Alternative translation is when a different peptide is generated from the same transcript without any changes in the nucleotide sequence of the transcript.

 ### Selenocysteine Termination